Understanding Account Security

-What do I do if my phone was lost or stolen and I’m using two-factor authentication?
+What do I do if my phone was lost or stolen?

-If your phone was lost or stolen, please call us and we will help you disable Two-Factor authentication (2FA) so you can log in.
-After this, you can set up 2FA for your new phone.
+If your phone was lost or stolen, please call us and we will help you set up 2FA on your new device.

 4 Tips for Protecting Your Identity and Assets this Tax Season

 Fraudsters and hackers often abuse trust relationships between online accounts to coerce people into sending them money.
 Here are four tips to help keep your money and identity safe this tax season.